denten-books/plain-text/30-format.md

 hidden formulae implies a hermeneutics, what would it mean to read for format?
-Formats, to borrow from Tanselle, bridge the "physical structure of finished books" and their "intellectual content" through what he calls "printing-shop routines," which I have identified as a technique for the transformation of ideas into inscription-things.
+Formats, to borrow from Tanselle, bridge the "physical structure of finished books" and their "intellectual content" through what he calls "printing-shop routines," which I have identified as techniques for the transformation of ideas into inscription-things.

 Textual scholars have traditionally arbitrated in the conflict between